-The hotel that Travelling Fit have partnered with as part of the Marathon packages is located within walking distance to the Bank of America Chicago Marathon race start and finish area.
+The hotels that Travelling Fit have partnered with as part of the Marathon packages are located within walking distance to the Bank of America Chicago Marathon race start and finish area.

 With over 175 exhibitors showcasing the latest designs in running gear & the newest developments in sports, fitness, and nutrition, can you blame them?

 McCormick Place Convention Center

 Chicago, IL 60616